Treasure and the Megadrive – Developer Interviews

 Suzuki: It was my first time working with FM synthesis, so I experimented a lot, and tried to create sounds that didn’t sound like anything else.

 Maegawa: When working with a franchise character like Mickey Mouse of Ronald McDonald, you have to be very respectful of the character.
-We also tried to create a lot of variety in the stage layouts.
+We tried to create a lot of variety in the stage layouts.
 The enemies aren’t your usual bland baddies either, they have a lot of creativity in them so players won’t get bored.

 Kimura: For a character like Mickey Mouse, there’s a clearly defined world, but one challenge with McDonald’s Treasure Land was that the world of McDonald’s is a little vague.
 We had to think up a lot of original characters.